A block of mass m is pulled up a frictionless inclined plane of a... | Study Prep in Pearson+

 Master Work By Gravity On Inclined Planes with a bite sized video explanation from PatrickStart learning

-Which of the following situations involves no work being done by the applied force on an object on an inclined plane?
+Which of the following is occurring when (work) is being done on an object moving up an inclined plane?

-In the context of a machine such as an inclined plane, how is the related to the ?
+If times as much work is done on a body moving up a frictionless inclined plane, what happens to the change in the body's energy?

 Work On Inclined Planes practice set